EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 ### Making an attack (Attack action)

 Player rolls *Attack test*.
 If they succeed they then roll their weapon's damage and if that is higher than monster's *Armor reduction* GM increases target's *Wound*s by specified amount.
-In case of *Critical test* target takes *Wound*s as if we successfully passed *Armor reduction*.
-If we then successfully pass test against *Armor reduction* they take all the damage again.
+In case of *Critical test* target takes additional 1 *Wound*.
+This happens even if you don't penetrate *Armor reduction*.
 Each *Attack test* after the first one in a turn has reduced chances of hitting enemy.
 This meains player needs to increase *Offensive penalty*.

 Base *Attack test* of multiple attacks: